haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Can Add to library if want it reusable by other projects, give it a name and save it to the library.
 - Add to source control, and you will have a snapshot of the environment that is reproducable

+## Azure App Services
+- For web apps, create and package your code, then upload the code to Azure App Service (PaaS)
+- Different to containers as they only support a set amount of languages
+- Web apps only run if the user visits it, if you use web jobs it will run independently regardless of anyone visits it or not...
+- WebJobs are a feature of web apps

+### Create an Azure App Service
+- public domain by default
+- If choosing OS as windows, app insights is available, if choosing Linux, app insights is not available.
+- If using publish as Docker Image, you can publish to Azure Container Registry or Kubernetes etc (not based on direct code)
+- Application settings
+  - ARR affinity: have cookies that go to the same server

+#### Azure App Service Pricing Tiers
+- Azure App Service plan is similar to a hosting plan, you can have multiple web apps on 1 plan
+  - App plan should be closest to the users who are going to use it to reduce latency etc
+- **Azure Compute Units (ACU)?**
+    - Microsoft has come up with a number/term to describe the performance to compare with other plans
+- **Note:** prices are just for 1 instance, if you scale the number of nodes then you multiple by the cost.
+- Dev/Test
+  - F1 - Free, 60 mins a day compute time, no bonus features
+  - D1 - Shared, custom domain
+  - B1 - Basic, manual scale, custom domain/SSL
+  - A series equivalent is comparing against a VM
+- Production
+  - S1 (standard 1), custom domain/SSL, auto scale, staging slots, daily backups, traffic manager (load balancer)
+    - up to 5 instances
+  - P1 (premium 1), same as above but more instances, more frequent backups,
+    - up to 20 instances
+  - If you need premium plan, choose P1V2.
+It has same features but is cheaper than P1 and the others and has more memory and cpu.
+- Isolated
+  - Running on your own hardware, you are not sharing it with different tenants.
+Use this if you do not want different users runnning on the same hardware, there is no other traffic running on that machine or tenants slowing you down.
+    - Similar to combination of IaaS and Paas, as you get features of PaaS (deployments, daily backups etc) but with the benefits of IaaS (running in your own machine)
+  - **IMPORTANT: On-top of the monthly fees presented, there is a $1000 monthly charge for the hardware**
+  - I1 - similar to production instances but running on own hardware

+### Azure Web Jobs
+- Web apps only run if the user visits it, if you use web jobs it will run independently regardless of anyone visits it or not...
+- WebJobs are a feature of web apps, it runs as background processes
+- WebJobs require a Web App
+- **Types:**
+  - Continuous - starts with web app and runs continously
+  - Trigger - manual (url web hook) or scheduled CRON
+- Supports scripts and programs